isabella232/Course-Starter-Kit/For Instructor/Promo script.markdown

+# Note: Don't update this anymore.
+Use the one in GitLab - that's the current version as of Feb 8 2019

 # Course Promo Video

 For each course we make or update on our site, we create a special promotional video to help spread the word about your new course.